$E_\infty$-cells and general linear groups of finite fields: General linear groups as an -algebra

+See \cite[Section 1.2]{EbertRWSx} for background on (thin or thick) geometric realisations.
 The Solomon--Tits theorem says that $T(P)$ is homotopy equivalent to a wedge of $(\dim(P)-2)$-spheres \cite{solomon}.
-Again the only possibly non-vanishing reduced homology group is $\tilde{H}_{\dim(P)-2}$, a $\bZ[\mr{GL}(P)]$-module that is free as an abelian group.
+Again the only possibly non-vanishing reduced homology group is $\widetilde{H}_{\dim(P)-2}$, a $\bZ[\mr{GL}(P)]$-module that is free as an abelian group.

 \begin{definition}The \emph{Steinberg module of $P$} is the $\bZ[\mr{GL}(P)]$-module

 \end{definition}

 In order to make certain inductive arguments later, we will also need relative versions of the Tits building.
 These are subposets of the Tits building consisting of subspaces complementary to a fixed subspace $W$.